 Notably, there is no separate registration for the NAECTE annual meeting, as it is included in your NAEYC registration.
 Please wear your NAEYC name badge to our conference.
 We do hope that you will renew your NAECTE membership at the fall meeting or online before the conference.
 Our memberships are a key way for us to thrive and offer these great opportunities to connect in our work and research endeavors!

-We hope to see you in Nashville, TN!
+Summer 2020 Conference is coming!
+We hope to see you in New Orleans!
+(Print Flier)

 Upcoming Dates and Locations